Fraganya/sentiments/README.md

 ## About App
 This is a labour of love  (A Hobby project)

-For placing a bunch of love letters to a loved on , a girlfriend , a crush e.t.c
+For placing a bunch of love letters to a loved one , a girlfriend , a crush e.t.c